mspnp/performance-optimization/ExtraneousFetching/docs/ExtraneousFetching.md

 - Similarly, the application might retrieve data to perform aggregations or other forms of operations.
-The following sample code (also taken from the sample application) calculated the total sales made by all sales people in the company.
-The application retrieves every record for orders sold by a sales person (as opposed to orders placed directly by customers), and then calculate the total sales value from these records:
+The following sample code (also taken from the sample application) calculated the total sales for the company.
+The application retrieves every record for all orders sold, and then calculates the total sales value from these records:

-![Entity Framework data model showing the SalesPerson and SalesOrderHeader tables][product-sales-tables]
+![Entity Framework data model showing the SalesOrderHeader table][product-sales-table]

 **C# web API**